 * Have 3-5 years of experience in software engineering.

 * Build software with a product-first approach.
 You ship code quickly and care about the real world impact of your code.

-* Have strong abilities in problem solving, translating ideas into code, and iterating on feedback.
+* Have strong abilities in problem solving and iterating on feedback.

 * Enjoy ownership and building key pieces of product.